renepacchaux/gudeeds-responsive-mobile-app/README.md

 'time-crunch.'

-<a id="org6d449b7"></a>
+<a id="orgc0cd0b0"></a>

 ### Two canvases

-There is the volunteer who participates by completing grocery pickup, and other tasks for neighbor.
-Do we build first for the volunteer, or the neighbor?
+There is the volunteer who participates by completing grocery pickup and other tasks for the neighbors.
+Do we build first for the volunteer or the neighbor?

 **Discussing them separately**

 Are we talking about the same screen?
 The actual meeting we had on this was short but valuable.
-The design and engineering agreed that everyone would start at the same page one.
+The design and engineering agreed that everyone would start at the same page.

-We are trying to make sure that an extremely busy person is not spending more time learning how to use our app at the end the week.
-Sabrina, for example, may have the app in hand to possibly do the opposite, and take on more tasks than usual.
+We are trying to make sure that an extremely busy person is not spending more time learning how to use our app at the end of the week.
+Sabrina, for example, may have the app in hand to possibly do the opposite and take on more tasks than usual.
 We now had our one-pager - a few screens laid out in succession.
 This is when we put that much to the test.

-M\*oving slightly into color\*
+**Moving slightly into color**

 **Getting answers with the help of two actual people**

-<a id="org423df41"></a>
+<a id="orgdae0278"></a>

 ### Clear feedback

-We easily save time by acting on the right feedback, and make good bets on where they are taking us by acting on their clues
+We easily save time by acting on the right feedback and making good bets.
+They lead us when acting on their clues.

 **Our initial perception** She prepares for her upcoming week with the help of the Gudeeds app volunteer scheduling app.

-**Our perception of obvious placement of a primary button, was actuallly:**
+**Primary action button perception**

 -   Confusing
 -   Redundant